 Strange noises.
 Sluggish performance.
 Total system stop.

-| For most Central Coast homes, expect to invest between $350 to $1,200, depending on motor type, service complexity, and whether emergency service is needed. |
+For most Newcastle homes, expect to invest between $350 to $1,200, depending on motor type, service complexity, and whether emergency service is needed.

 Type of Motor